gmgower/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+     Quick load times for info since it is using in memory, allows data to be stored on the browser for the specific user.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+    It encrypts(hash) given password.

 - [ ] What does bcrypt do to slow down attackers?

+    Encrypts passwords to a point where it may not even be mathematically possible for someone to ever get it.

 - [ ] What are the three parts of the JSON Web Token?

+     Header, Payload, Secret

 ## Minimum Viable Product